alfille/HotApplePi/src/symmetry.md

 ### Simplified problem

-Taking advantage of all the symmetries, we can analuze just the quarter panel in red.
+Taking advantage of all the symmetries, we can analyze just the quarter panel in red.

 ![](images/symmetryD.png)

 ### Parameters

-From the quarter panel, it is clear that the only adjustable parameters are **L**ength, **W**idth, and curve **f**.
+From the quarter panel, it is clear that the only adjustable parameters are **L**ength, **W**idth, and the curve **f**.

 ![](images/symmetryE.png)